rahul-gharat/dronahq-docs/docs/building-app-designing/figma-design-sytem.md

 ## AI-Enhanced Design to App Flow

-One of the most powerful enhancements to the DronaHQ Design System is its integration with  DronaHQ AI - **Build With  AI**.
+One of the most powerful enhancements to the DronaHQ Design System is its integration with  Veda AI - **Build With  AI**.